Silversmith William Neale & Sons & The Birmingham Jewellery Quarter

 By the 1830s the famous electroplating firms Elkington and Mason and Company occupied large factories in Newhall Street which relied on steam engines as well as hand powered machinery to turn out large quantities of silver plated goods.
 Note the facade of the building which looks palatial.

-By the 1840s the well known Vyes Street consisted of terraces houses which were converted into workshops.
+By the 1840s the well known Vyse Street consisted of terraced houses which were converted into workshops.
 Often outbuildings / workshops were constructed in the gardens to cater for the growing demand for jewellery.

 One thing all the buildings in the jewellery and metal working trade had in common was large windows.
 The need for natural light was paramount as so much of the work was intricate and highly skilled.